Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Area under the precision-recall curve.
 - [x] True positive rate.

 ### A machine learning specialist is developing a proof of concept for government users whose primary concern is security.
-The specialist is using Amazon SageMaker to train a convolutional neural network (CNN) model for a photo classifier application.
+The specialist is using Amazon SageMaker to train a Convolutional Neural Network (CNN) model for a photo classifier application.
 The specialist wants to protect the data so that it cannot be accessed and transferred to a remote host by malicious code accidentally installed on the training container.
 Which action will provide the MOST secure protection?

 - [ ] Remove Amazon S3 access permissions from the SageMaker execution role.
 - [ ] Encrypt the weights of the CNN model.